tinosteinort/beanrepository/README.md

 ## Initialisation in onPostConstruct() to get needed Beans ##

-In the Constructor it is not allowed to to call `getBeansOfType(Class<T> cls)`, because at this Time, not every Bean is registered.
+In the Constructor it is not allowed (and not possible) to to call `getBeansOfType(Class<T> cls)`, because at this Time, not every Bean may be registered.
 To get all Beans of a Type, use the `onPostConstruct()` Method out of the [PostConstructible](src/main/java/de/tse/beanrepository/PostConstructible.java) Interface.
 This Method is called once for each Singleton Bean, and every Time if a Prototype Bean is requested.
 For Instance Beans this Method is not called.